Advanced Diploma in Applied Employment Law

 WHO IS THE COURSE FOR?

-The Diploma will appeal to those in both the public and private sectors: legal practitioners, employers, company directors, regulatory bodies, operation and business managers, team leaders, HR and IR professionals.
+The course will appeal to those in both the public and private sectors: employers, company directors, regulatory bodies, trade union representatives, operation and business managers, team leaders, HR and IR professionals and legal practitioners.

-The coordinator of the course is Niamh McGowan BL.
+The designer and lead lecturer of the course is barrister Niamh McGowan BL.

 Course Content and Delivery 2023–2024